Wilson loops with neural networks: Applications and results

 The multilevel object is computed from multilevel temporal link variables

-where $i$ sums over the different additionally sampled timeslices, and the indices $A$, $B$, $C$, and $D$ are the indices for the components of the $3\times 3$ matrices.
+where $i$ sums over the different additionally sampled time slices, and the indices $A$, $B$, $C$, and $D$ are the indices for the components of the $3\times 3$ matrices.
 The multilevel temporal-link variables form the multilevel temporal Wilson line as

 where the Einstein summation rule applies, and at the start